cac-t-u-s/cac-t-u-s.github.io/pages/eval-once.md

 > In the first example below, the `om-random` box is evaluated 3 times in the "normal" case, and only 1 time if the eval/once mode is on.
 > <img src="eval-once_img/ev-once-off.png"> <img src="eval-once_img/ev-once-on.png">
 >
-> In the second examplem eval-once is set to another downstream box (`list`), making the call to `om-random` happen 3 times only, at the first evaluation of the `list` box.
+> In the second example eval-once is set to another downstream box (`list`), making the call to `om-random` happen 3 times only, at the first evaluation of the `list` box.
 > <img src="eval-once_img/ev-once-on-list.png">